Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

 Winter, is in fact one of the best times of year to hike.
 The bareness of the trees and the starkness of the landscape against the blanket of snow is absolutely amazing.

-However, you might need some additional equipment, so check out my other hub on getting started in snowshoeing
+However, you might need some additional equipment, so check out my other article about getting started in snowshoeing.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.